getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ![Sauce Test Status]({%- asset browser-support.svg @path -%})

 {% capture __alert %}
-Our SDK needs some polyfills for older browsers like IE 11 and lower.
+Prior to version 5.7.0, our SDK needed some polyfills for older browsers like IE 11 and lower.
-Please add the script tag below before loading our SDK.
+If you are using it, please upgrade to the latest version or add the script tag below before loading our SDK.

 ```
 <script src="https://polyfill.io/v3/polyfill.min.js?features=Promise%2CObject.assign%2CString.prototype.includes%2CNumber.isNaN"></script>